 We pay all directly employed staff at least the London Living Wage and 98% of Islington contracts are now Living Wage compliant.
 We will continue to work towards becoming 100% compliant.
 We also use our buying power as a council to increase the number of people paid at least the London Living Wage in Islington.

 We are working with local organisations of all sizes and in all sectors to increase the number of accredited employers in Islington.
-We are delighted that 257 organisations have signed up and are estimated to have made a difference to over 2,800 people.
+We are delighted that over 200 local organisations have signed up and are estimated to have made a difference to around 3,000 people.
 Hear from a member of our staff about how the LLW helped her

 Our living wage story so far